UTMQ/utmq-core/README.md

 npm install
 ```

-2. Edit `dist/config.EXAMPLE.yaml` to match your CouchDB server and configure your
+2. Copy `dist/config.EXAMPLE.yaml` into `dist/config.yaml` and adjust it to match your CouchDB server and configure your
-admin email
+admin email.

-3. Start the server with
+3. Make sure your CouchDB server is running and start the application server with

 ```
 npm start
 ```

-4. Navigate to your application port in a web browser.